fossasia/susi_telegrambot/README.md

 ### How do I install AskSusi on Facebook

-For making your own Messenger Bot for Susi, you can check out the Installation doc [here](/docs/INSTALLATION_FACEBOOK.md).
+For making your own Messenger Bot for Susi, you can check out the [Installation document](/docs/INSTALLATION_FACEBOOK.md).

 ### Slack Bot for Susi